Full-of-ammo R Ashwin has everything going for him now: Aakash Chopra

-The way the offie has been bowling in 2015, most people are tempted to believe that he is indeed a different bowler
+The way offie Ravichandran Ashwin has been bowling in 2015, most people are tempted to believe that he is indeed a different bowler, feels former Indiain cricketer Aakash Chopra

 'Spin to Win'...
 I can almost hear this chant inside the Indian dressing room.
 Before the first Test, the Indian team had won their last three home Test matches inside three days and the match at Mohali was no different.